snicker02/Hyperion/README.md

 You must have FFMPG installed to save animations https://www.ffmpeg.org/www.ffmpeg.org/

 For program to save as mp4 you must add FFMPEG to system path.
 You only have to do this step one time.
 Instructions are here. https://docs.google.com/document/d/1bv4__JFZX7mvYdIsItGDAiIU2nbfe3P5ZYgVwHXHJXg/edit?usp=sharing

+Program created by Brad Stefanov with assistance from Gemini and Claude